Trachypepla protochlora

 Trachypepla protochlora is a moth of the family Oecophoridae first described by Edward Meyrick in 1883.
 It is endemic to New Zealand and is found in both the North and South Islands.
 The preferred habitat of this species is native forest and adults are on the wing from October until February.
 Adults can be variable in their green shaded colour as well as in the intensity of markings on their forewings.
 The greenish ground colouration of this moth ensures they are well camouflaged when at rest on green mosses and lichens.

 Taxonomy

-This species was first described by Edward Meyrick in 1883 using specimens collected at Palmerston and at the foot of Ōtira Gorge in January and February.
+This species was first described by Edward Meyrick in 1883 using specimens collected at Palmerston and at the foot of Otira Gorge in January and February.
 A fuller description of this species was given by Meyrick in 1884.
 The male genitalia of this species was studied and illustrated by Alfred Philpott in 1927.
 George Hudson discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand.
-The male lectotype, collected at Ōtira Gorge, is held at the Natural History Museum, London.
+The male lectotype, collected at Otira Gorge, is held at the Natural History Museum, London.